-These lagoons are surrounded by tall limestone cliffs covered in greenery, looking like nature’s cathedral.
+These lagoons are surrounded by tall limestone cliffs covered in greenery, giving the appearance of a natural cathedral.
 The lagoons are among the best sights you will see while island hopping anywhere in the world.
-Shimizu Island and Seven Comandos Beach are two amazing tropical islands with white sand beaches, and coral reefs close to shore, where you can spot fish and turtles.
+Shimizu Island and Seven Commandos Beach are two amazing tropical islands with white sand beaches, as well as coral reefs close to shore where you can spot fish and turtles.

-Tour C is the most recommended attraction by the locals.
+Island hopping tour C is the one most recommended by the locals.
 It visits some of the most scenic spots in El Nido.
-First stop is Helicopter Island, named for its shape.
-Then you’ll sail further west to explore Matinloc Island.
-There are two exceptional beaches on the island—Hidden Beach that is hidden in a tunnel between Matinloc and an islet facing its eastern coast, and Secret Beach.
-The later inspired Alex Garland’s beach in his Novel “The Beach”.
-It is basically a sinkhole with a pocket of white sand, and the entrance is a small hole in one of its corners.
-Last stop is usually Star Beach, a nickname it got for the abundance of starfish in its shallow waters.
+The first is Helicopter Island, named for its shape.
+Afterwards, you’ll sail further west to explore Matinloc Island.
+There are two exceptional beaches on this island—Hidden Beach, which is hidden in a tunnel between Matinloc and an islet facing its eastern coast, and Secret Beach.
+The latter inspired Alex Garland’s beach in his novel The Beach.
+It is basically a sinkhole with a pocket of white sand, the entrance being a small hole at one of its corners.
+The last stop is usually Star Beach—a nickname obtained because of the abundance of starfish in its shallow waters.